0xadri/notes-js/__html.md

 # CSS validator

 You also need to validate your CSS to make sure there is no incorrect/invalid CSS.

-Official CSS validator: W3C CSS Validation Service
+W3C CSS Validation Service: https://jigsaw.w3.org/css-validator/

 -------------------------------------------------------